 Kaiser Permanente recognizes the importance of engaging in public policy work in order to advance an economy where chemicals used in commerce are not harmful to humans or the environment.
 Kaiser Permanente’s environmental stewardship officer, Kathy Gerwig, has testified before U.S. Senate and House committees about Kaiser Permanente’s efforts to curb the use of potentially toxic chemicals.

 Kaiser Permanente also supports safer chemicals through research.
-The organization’s Division of Research frequently conducts studies that highlight the connection between exposure to harmful chemicals and their impact on health.
+The organization’s Division of Research frequently conducts studies exploring the connection between exposure to harmful chemicals and their impact on health.
 A recent study published in the journal Human Reproduction, looked at the effect of high levels of workplace exposure to Bisphenol-A, or BPA, on the male reproductive system in humans.
 Kaiser Permanente works to publicize findings such as these and to assure that our medical facilities are free from such toxins.

 What you can do

 - Using safer cleaning products can help protect your family’s health and the environment.
 The three most dangerous cleaning products in the average home are probably drain cleaners, oven cleaners, and acid-based toilet bowl cleaners.
 Most of them are labeled “DANGER.
 Corrosive.”
 Corrosive products can severely burn skin or eyes or cause internal burns if ingested.
-There is no reason to have corrosive product.
+There is no reason to use corrosive products.
 Safer alternatives exist for all of them.
 Consult the EPA’s list of products recognized as environmentally safe.